For many readers, it might be surprising to learn that Americans cook up to 80 pounds of beef meat annually.

 - Cattle to Human Ratio is 4.32 in South Dakota

-- There Exist Almost 1 Cow for Every 3.5 People in the US
+- There is Almost 1 Cow for Every 3.5 People in the US

 How Many Cows Are in the US

-According to Stats From 2022, There Are 92 Million Cows in the US (US Department of Agriculture)
+According to Stats From 2022, There Were 92 Million Cows in the US (US Department of Agriculture)

 Although people are eating more now, according to Washington stats from 2022, released by NASS (US Department of Agriculture’s National Agricultural Statistics Service), there was a 91.9 million cattle inventory.